kexiZeroing/FE-Learning-notes/knowledge/http/redirection, content negotiation.md

 The `308 (Permanent Redirect)` status code, that is similar to `301 (Moved Permanently)` but does not allow the request method to be changed from `POST` to `GET`.

 ### Use cases
 - When a site resides at `www.example.com`, but accessing it from `example.com` should also work.
 Redirections for `example.com` to `www.example.com` are thus set up.
+The server answers with a code `301` with the header `Location: http://www.example.com`
 - Your company was renamed, but you want existing links or bookmarks to still find you under the new name.
 - Requests to the `http://` version of your site will redirect to the `https://` version of your site.